 Over-the-Air Validation: Instead of recalling millions of vehicles for software bugs, manufacturers validate OTA updates on fleet digital twins first.

 Supply-Chain Shock Simulation: Run “what-if” scenarios for component shortages or geopolitical disruptions directly in the design twin.
+These are among the most compelling Digital Twin Use Cases for engineering leadership teams evaluating investment priorities.

 The Road Ahead: Why Now Is the Time to Act